urmastalimaa/interactive-frontend-development/slides/js_ecosystem.md

 # Definitions

-Different run-times for JavaScript

-* _SpiderMonkey_ (Firefox)
-* _V8_ (Chrome, Node.JS, MongoDB)
-* _Chakra_ (Edge)

-???

-From now on we'll be talking mostly about JavaScript and different EcmaScript versions to understand what syntax is available to us and why.

----

-# Definitions

 [Document Object Model
 (DOM)](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model)
-is an interface for programming HTML documents (also XML and SVG)
+is an interface for programming HTML documents (including XML and SVG)

 Can be used to interact with the document rendered in a web browser